Ink (play): Act I

+Act II

+In a televised interview, Murdoch defends The Sun's outrageous content as a manifestation of the will of the masses.
+At a meeting, Lamb explains to Murdoch how the paper's newfound success has sown hostility in its competitors.

+While the Murdochs are visiting Australia, Muriel is kidnapped for ransom.
+The staff realize that Anna Murdoch was the kidnappers' intended target; the mistake arose after they stalked a Rolls-Royce the Murdochs had lent to the McKays while they were in Australia.
+Lamb insists on covering the incident in The Sun and publishing the ransom notes, in doing so defying the wishes of his staff, union leaders, and Murdoch himself.
+Two brothers are arrested for Muriel's abduction and presumed murder.
+The Sun is widely criticized for its treatment of the tragedy, though sales surge.
+In a last-ditch effort to take down The Sun, Cudlipp offers to make Lamb editor of The Mirror, but he refuses.

+As the one-year anniversary of The Sun's re-launch approaches, sales remain behind that of The Mirror.
+Lamb asks Rahn to secretly pose for a fully-nude photo shoot, to be printed on Page 3 of The Sun.
+Rahn consents.
+The anniversary issue sparks public outrage, ruins Rahn's reputation, and infuriates Murdoch, but successfully outsells The Mirror.
+Conceding defeat, Cudlipp begins planning his retirement.

+Despite his own disapproval and Lamb's reservations, Murdoch allows the Page 3 feature to continue.
+At a dinner with Lamb, Murdoch proposes that The Sun start appealing to the new conservative government, confident that the paper has the power to sway public opinion.
+He also tells Lamb his plans to purchase an American television network and relocate The Sun's office off of Fleet Street.
+He concludes the dinner saying, "People like stories."
+Lamb imagines that Murdoch will outlive him and someday publish his obituary in The Sun.

 Productions

-Almeida Production
+Off-West End (2017)

 Directed by Rupert Goold, the play began previews at the Almeida Theatre on 17 June 2017, with an official opening night on 27 June.
 It played a limited run to 5 August.
 The cast included Bertie Carvel as Rupert Murdoch and Richard Coyle as the editor of The Sun, Larry Lamb.
 Reviews were generally favorable.

-West End
+West End (2017)

 The production transferred to the West End at the Duke of York's Theatre, again led by Carvel and Coyle, officially opening on 19 September 2017 following previews from 9 September.
 It concluded its run on 6 January 2018.

-Broadway
+Broadway (2019)

 The play made its Broadway premiere on 2 April 2019 (previews), officially on 24 April 2019, produced by the Manhattan Theatre Club at the Samuel J. Friedman Theatre.
-Bertie Carvel played Murdoch and Jonny Lee Miller played Larry Lamb.
+Bertie Carvel reprised his role as Murdoch and Jonny Lee Miller played Larry Lamb.
 Direction was by Rupert Goold.
 The play closed on 7 July 2019.

-Overview

-The play takes place in London in 1969.
-Rupert Murdoch buys a struggling newspaper, The Sun, intending to make the paper a must-read news source and hires editor Larry Lamb.